-Dentures do not replace the missing teeth roots which are needed to stimulate the underlying bone.
+Dentures do not replace the missing teeth roots, which are needed to stimulate the underlying bone.
 This means you will slowly suffer from bone loss over the years.
 This will change the shape of your face and cause the dentures to not fit properly.

 Many people who wear dentures look much older than they really are.
 Additionally, you will have to replace ill-fitting dentures.
-Sadly, dentures only allow for about 30%-40% normal chewing function.
+Sadly, dentures only allow for about 30%-40% of normal chewing function.

 Understanding Dental Implants

 Using dental implants to replace your teeth involves having up to eight teeth implants placed in your jawbone.
 They are made of biocompatible material (typically titanium) and will fuse with the surrounding bone over a span of a few months.
 These fixtures will replace the missing teeth roots and support an overdenture.

 The denture will either be secured to the implants with screws or snap onto the implants and have to be removed daily for cleaning.
 After a dental examination by Dr. Brace at her Cary, NC dentist office, she will confirm how many implants you will need and the type of denture that will work best for you.

 A dental implant-supported denture is far more durable than your typically removable denture.
 Since the denture is secured to implants, you will have a greater chewing force and can consume a greater variety of food.
 You will also not have to worry about it moving around in your mouth.

 The fixtures act as teeth roots and will provide the bone with enough stimulation to avoid bone loss.
 The shape of your face will not be affected.
 People who choose dental implants live a much better life.
 Their replacement teeth look, feel, and function almost as well as natural teeth.

 What are the disadvantages of dental implants?

 The biggest hurdle to overcome with dental implants is the price.
 This advanced, sophisticated teeth replacement system involves many expensive materials, procedures, and lots of office visits.